 Ernie Broglio: Tragically, T.S.
 Eliot never saw him play before he was traded to the Cubs.
 Broglio, that is, not Eliot.

-Tonight should be especially good because it’s the Cardinals vs. the Cubs on Sunday Night Baseball.
+Tonight should be especially good because it’s the Cardinals vs. the Cubs, opening night of the baseball season.
 I grew up a Cardinals fan–me and T.S.
 Eliot I might add–and I’ve always pondered the “rivalry” between the two teams; isn’t this a sloppy use of language that W.H.
 Auden, f’rinstance, would never have tolerated?
-I mean, the Cardinals have won the World Series ten times, while the Cubs haven’t won since 1908; 103 years and counting.
+I mean, the Cardinals have won the World Series eleven times, while the Cubs have won–three.
 George Will said that if a foreign power took over America and wanted to recruit prison camp guards, they would do well to start with Cardinals fans, but we’re not intentionally sadistic, we just get to celebrate more often.
 Still, they’re the reigning world champs, let ’em have their fun, I say.
 Could be another century before they get lucky again.

 I see Denny and Mad Dog at the door and motion for them to come over–there’s three seats right under one of the wide-screen TVs that Smitty provides so each man can be alone with his thoughts at all times.
 “You guys want a pitcher?” the waitress says and Mad Dog is about to say “yes” when Denny stops him.
 “Don’t ever drink draft beer,” he says.